diku-dk/futhark/docs/error-index.rst

   def main (xs: *[]i32) : (*[]i32, *[]i32) = (xs, xs)

-While we are allowed to "consume" ``xs``, as it is a unique parameter, this function is trying to return two unique values that alias each other.
-This violates one of the core guarantees provided by uniqueness types, namely that a unique return value does not alias any value that might be used in the future (see :ref:`in-place-updates`) - and in this case, the two values alias each other.
+While we are allowed to "consume" ``xs``, as it is a consumed parameter, this function is trying to return two fresh values that alias each other.
+This violates one of the core safety guarantees for in-place updates, namely that a fresh return value does not alias any value that might be used in the future (see :ref:`in-place-updates`) - and in this case, the two values alias each other.
 We can fix this by inserting copies to break the aliasing:

 .. code-block:: futhark